S-git1/INF5006S-Project/Read_for_troubleshooting.md

 Dear Reader

-These are 3 installation bugs points with easy fixes that you may run into during installation.
+These are 3 bugs that may occur during the installation.
 The dashboard requires these fixes to work exactly as it did in the demo.

 ## 1 Python scripts